seesee/unicorn_wrangler/README.md

 ## Contributing and Notes

 Pull requests, new animations, and improvements are welcome.
 There will be bugs.
 I've tested on the Galactic Unicorn (P1), and Cosmic Unicorn (P1 and P2 versions), but not the Stellar Unicorn.
+I have however tested on the Unicorn HD running on a Raspberry Pi 3A in UHD mode, and can confirm it works quite well there too.
 All core functionality will work just fine (just as it will on any Pico W with the Pimoroni micropython installed), but some animations might not render properly.

 Please keep in mind the constraints of MicroPython and the Pico W.

 All animations run stably on both V1 and V2 of the Pico W Unicorns, however the Pico W V2 does run some things a little smoother due to its (moderately) increased power.
 Please also keep these constraints in mind.
 An earlier version was able to run for ~17 minutes before crashing and restarting.
+I recommend setting a maximum of 20 iterations (set in config.json -> general -> max_iterations: 20) for Pico 1 devices (this will restart the device automatically after 20 animations have been played, you can increase or decrease this depending on which animations you're using or whether you are using streaming.
+The limited memory on the Pico 1 units means that even clearing the memory as we do leads to situations where it is impossible to allocate enough contiguous memory which leads to an eventual crash that might not be recoverable.
+I've tried to find better solutions but options in micropython for memory management are quite limited.
+Better solutions will be gratefully welcomed).

 ---